Archfx/duo-de/README.md

 fastboot flash system aosp-arm64-ab-gapps-14.0-<<version>>.img fastboot reboot
 ```
+4. Perform a manual reboot once the device is booted to the home screen so that first-time configurations are applied.
-4. Once you flash a **duo-de** version using the above steps, subsequent updates will be received using OTA.
+5. Once you flash a **duo-de** version using the above steps, subsequent updates will be received using OTA.
 You can check updates using ``settings -> system -> system updates``.

 ## FAQ
 - I flashed the ROM, however, the windows are not floating even if the desktop mode is enabled.